This post contains affiliate links.

 Urinary tract infections – UTIs are usually caused by bacteria from poo entering the urinary tract.

-If people wipe from back to front, they are pulling bacteria from the anus towards the front of the body.
+If people wipe from back to front, they pull bacteria from the anus towards the front of the body.

 Women have a shorter urethra than men, which means that bacteria are more likely to reach the bladder or kidneys and cause an infection.